 | Cash-flow lender | A few hours | 1 business day |

+If you need money today, apply before 10:00-11:00 a.m. local time with a lender that explicitly advertises same-day funding.
+Then call your bank and confirm they support same-day ACH on incoming transfers.
 For a genuine financial emergency, cash-flow lenders move the fastest.
-Minimal requirements, quick decisions, high APR.
-Justified for a short-term crisis.
+High APR, quick decision.
+Justifiable for a short-term crisis.
 Not the right move for a loan you'll be carrying for two or three years.

 Credit Score Requirements and Approval Odds